nickjbrowning/cscs-docs/docs/guides/storage.md

 As a result, using virtual environments can be slow, and these problems are only exacerbated when the virtual environment is loaded simultaneously by many ranks in an MPI job.

 One solution is to use the tool `mksquashfs` to compresses the contents of a directory - files, inodes and sub-directories - into a single file.
-This file can be mounted as a read-only file [Squashfs](https://en.wikipedia.org/wiki/SquashFS) file system, which is much faster because a single file is accessed instead of the many small files that were in the original environment.
+This file can be mounted as a read-only [Squashfs](https://en.wikipedia.org/wiki/SquashFS) file system, which is much faster because a single file is accessed instead of the many small files that were in the original environment.

 #### Step 1: create the virtual environment